tigera-solutions/cc-aks-strengthen-security-workshop/mod/module-5-clean-up.md

      --name $CLUSTERNAME
    ```

-3. If you didn't yet, delete the virtual machine create with terraform for the `tigera-scanner` tests.
+3. If you didn't yet, delete the virtual machine created with terraform for the `tigera-scanner` tests.

    ```bash
    cd tfm